One of the fastest ways to consume time and money is to be a fan of big-money sports.

 This is not an all-cost, zero-benefit situation.
 Far from it.
 Our species have made competition through a proxy (David vs. Goliath!
 McEnroe vs. Borg!) a core part of our society for thousands of years.

 Gladiator battles in the Roman Empire certainly had an economy with winners and losers.
 This isn’t a new phenomenon by any stretch.

 Watching the best of the best make amazing plays or sink unbelievable shots is fun.
 We try in vain to apply what the best athletes pull off when we’re out on the golf course.

 - The benefit of testosterone.
 Hoo-ah!
-There are studies out there that reveal increased testosterone in fans of the winning team.
+Studies out there reveal increased testosterone in fans of the winning team.
 Now you know why ads for ED are so prevalent during telecasts.
 Just don’t ask what happens if your team loses.
-Make sure you choose winning teams, if the hormone factor matters to you.
+Make sure you choose winning teams if the hormone factor matters to you.